Advance Your Sterile Processing Technician Career

 What Does A Sterile Processing Technician Do?

 A sterile processing technician, also known as a medical equipment preparer, prevents the spread of infection by ensuring that all instruments are sterile and disease-free.
-They clean, inspect, test, sterilize, store and deliver devices needed for surgery in health care facilities.
+They clean, inspect, test, sterilize, store, and deliver devices needed for surgery in healthcare facilities.

-Other job duties can include verifying and accurately documenting missing instruments, recording sterilizer test results, ensuring each instrument is in good working order prior to use, operating and maintaining steam autoclaves and effectively communicating with operating room personnel and others.
+Other job duties can include verifying and accurately documenting missing instruments, recording sterilizer test results, ensuring each instrument is in good working order prior to use, operating and maintaining steam autoclaves, and effectively communicating with operating room personnel and others.

 Where In the AdventHealth Network Can You Work?

-Sterile processing technicians work in hospitals, surgery centers, clinics, outpatient care centers, ambulatory services centers, dentists’ offices and other health care facilities.
+Sterile processing technicians work in hospitals, surgery centers, clinics, outpatient care centers, ambulatory services centers, dentists’ offices, and other health care facilities.

 Requirements